 Counselling involves us having a discussion about your problems, your life and having a space to reflect.
 Sessions last 50 minutes and are usually weekly on the same day, at the same time.
 This allows to create a consistent, stable therapeutic relationship.

-What will happen in the initial Session?
+What will happen in the initial session?

 It can be daunting to start counselling and you may want to see how it feels first.
 The initial session is an opportunity for us to get a sense of each other and for you to decide if you would like to work with me.
 It usually involves having a conversation about what is on your mind and setting goals for the therapy.
 You can also ask any questions you may have.

-If you would like to discuss if counselling is for you, get more information on how I work as a psychotherapist and/or set up an initial appointment, please feel free to email, text or call to discuss things further on 07786658020 or firstname.lastname@example.org.
+If you would like to discuss if counselling is for you, get more information on how I work as a psychotherapist and/or set up an initial appointment, please feel free to email, text or call to discuss things further at 07786658020 or firstname.lastname@example.org.